We Are With You Through Your TBI Treatment

 - Medication: Doctors frequently prescribe medication such as diuretics and anti-seizure drugs to reduce swelling in the brain, thereby limiting secondary damage.

 - Induced comas: When the brain is comatose, it requires less oxygen to function.
 Inducing a coma can ensure that the brain receives enough oxygen and nutrients.

 - Surgery: In severe cases, surgeons may need to operate on the brain to reduce swelling, heal fractures, halt bleeding and remove blood clots.

 - Rehabilitative therapy: After an injury, many patients need therapy to regain balance, mobility, cognition and other skills.

 Without treatment, traumatic brain injuries will worsen over time.
 If you suffered a head injury and are experiencing symptoms that might indicate TBI, seek medical treatment immediately.

 Do You Need Treatment for TBI?
 We Can Help You.

-Downs Law Firm can connect you to resources throughout Louisiana to treat your traumatic brain injury.
+The experienced personal injury attorneys at Downs Law Firm can connect you to resources throughout Louisiana to treat your traumatic brain injury.
 Then, we can help you consider your legal options.
 Medical treatment can cost hundreds of thousands of dollars, but we can help you seek compensation to pay for your treatment.
-To schedule a free initial consultation at one of our offices in Bastrop or Monroe, call 318-284-8551 or reach us online.
-We can also represent you if you live in Arkansas or Mississippi.